 Like the woman at my presentation, survivors think that they are being punished and that there is no way out of their pain.
 They have attempted everything from medication to years of intense therapy to no avail or relief.

-The natural response of the recipient to the flashback is to become fearful and repress or "shut down" the recollection with whatever means possible (thought, behavior or substances).
+The natural response of the recipient to a flashback is to become fearful and repress (or "shut down") the recollection with whatever means possible (thought, behavior or substances).
 What survivors all are striving for is relief from the intrusiveness.

 To gain relief requires a new mindset.
-According to pilot study conducted with survivors of severe childhood abuse and trauma there is a guided protocol which can assist the brain to achieve order with traumatic memory.
-The pilot study revealed "the purpose of the guided protocol is to give the survivor the opportunity to release the intense emotional charge, and achieve closure with the memory of the overwhelming, life threatening event".
+According to the pilot study conducted with survivors of severe childhood abuse and trauma, there is a guided protocol which can assist the brain to achieve order with the traumatic memory.
+The pilot study revealed, "the purpose of the guided protocol is to give the survivor the opportunity to release the intense emotional charge, and achieve closure with the memory of the overwhelming, life-threatening event".

 I told the woman "What I know for sure is that if you're looking for a way to accomplish complete amnesia from past pain and hurt, you will always be disappointed.
-Closure is the best that can be achieved.
-In the end, you're the only person make closure with your past.
+Closure of the flashback is the best that can be achieved.
+In the end, you're the only person making closure with your past.
 There is no drug that can do it for you.
-So facing your painful recollected emotions head on with a safe protocol can give your brain finality.
+So facing your painful emotions in a recollected head-on with a safe protocol can give your brain finality.
 There is nothing a therapist can say or do with memory that can give you what you can give to yourself.
-Taught the right skill, closure can be achieved safely."
+If taught the right skill, a sense of closure can be achieved safely."

 You are not ready for completion until you can affirm “I will never again give up my personal authority to my past”.
 Only then will you be free and ready for wholeness.

 Coach Bill For more information on Rapid Reduction Technique click here